 - What situation has the most potential to deliver real value to your persona?

 - What aspects of your persona or his/her situation will (or should) impact or influence your designs the most?

 Download the Templates

 That’s the story.
-Save or Print this email as a guide, and click the button below to download the templates (PDF):
+Save or Print this email as a guide, and click or tap here to download the templates (PDF):

 Use as many of these as you need, don’t be afraid to get it wrong, and don’t be worried if what you encounter or uncover raises more questions than answers; that’s the point.
 There is no straight line between user motivation and behavior.
 We humans are complex and messy, and as a result designing things we’ll use is equally messy and complex.
 There’s no way to do this wrong, unless you don’t do it at all.
 Try this out and I promise you, more than a few “A-HA!” moments will quickly make themselves apparent.